giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 Each section has a z-coordinate.
 The difference between the z-coordinates of S0 and S1 defines the element length.

-the global element is formed as the union of the individual volumes generated between the corresponding polygons in sections `S0` and `S1`.
+The global element is formed as the union of the individual volumes generated between the corresponding polygons in sections `S0` and `S1`.

 For example, a T-beam can be described schematically as follows: